kivy/kivy-ios/README.md

 ## Installation & requirements

-Before we start, we strongly advise to use a Python virtual environment to install Python packages.
+Before we start, we strongly advise using a Python virtual environment to install Python packages.

       python3 -m venv venv
       . venv/bin/activate